logo dark logo light logo

 This DIY orb hanging planter from A Beautiful Mess is crafted from a clear plastic fishbowl and hanging chain.
 While assembling, tilt the fishbowl slightly to one side for easy plant watering.

-You’ll enjoy a modern style, see-through view of your greenery, day, or night.
+Day or night, you’ll enjoy a modern style, see-through view of your greenery.

 Macrame hanging planters are a stylish way to hang plants in your home (see spider plant photo above).
-This is an easy DIY method to hang planters and will give your home a boho feel.
+This easy DIY method to hang planters will give your home a boho feel.

 Our how-tos and tips will help you grow the perfect hanging houseplant – no green thumb required!